Future Cruise for 2019

 on a website is for everything, except for taxes, dock fees, and standard

 tipping for key personnel.
-The price that our agent quotes to you will already has that all added together.
+The price that our agent quotes to you will already have that all added together.

 It will be the full